-Surveillance of vegetation at onsite and offsite locations monitors potential impacts from current Plant operations at the Burning Ground, the Firing Sites, Zone 12 (Figure 12.1), and offsite at the immediate perimeter of the Plant site and out to approximately 8 kilometers (5 miles) from the center of the Plant (Figure 12.2).
+Surveillance of vegetation and crops at onsite and offsite locations monitors potential impacts from current Plant operations at the Burning Ground, the Firing Sites, Zone 12 (Figure 12.1), offsite at the immediate perimeter of the Plant site and out to approximately 8 kilometers (5 miles) from the center of the Plant (Figure 12.2), and rotational crop samples (Figure 12.3).
 Background samples of crop and native vegetation species were collected from control locations at Bushland, Texas.
 The control locations were selected because of their distance and direction from Pantex Plant, ease of access, lack of industrial activity, and the presence of typical Southern High Plains vegetation.

 Sampling locations are approximately 10-meter diameter circles from which vegetation is collected, when it is available.
 Drought, cultivation, excessive grazing, and/or mowing may limit vegetation availability during certain parts of the growing season.
-Vegetation samples were analyzed for tritium, ^{233/234}Uranium and 238Uranium.
+Vegetation samples were analyzed for tritium, 233/234Uranium and Uranium.
 Analytical data were corrected for moisture content and reported in pCi/g dry weight.
 The onsite and offsite data were compared to those from the control locations and six-year mean values, where possible, to identify and interpret differences.
 Although the U.S. Department of Energy limits the dose to terrestrial plants to one rad/day (see Chapter 4), there are currently no limiting concentrations for tritium or uranium in vegetation.